 Amazon Synopsis: Cher’s world unravels with the sudden appearance of two hunks: a sexy new classmate, and her square but cute ex-stepbrother.
 Now she’s learning that when it comes to love, she’s Clueless.

 Where to Watch: Stream on HBO Max, HBO Now, MAX GO.
 You can also rent/buy on Digital and DVD.

 Why You Should Watch: This modern retelling of Emma is a classic and iconic teen comedy for a reason.

 Product Description: Rachel Blanchard played the role of Cher that was originated by Alicia Silverstone in the movie.
 Stacey Dash (Dionne), Donald Faison (Murray), Elisa Donovan (Amber), Wallace Shawn (Mr. Hall), and Twink Caplan (Ms. Geist) all reprised their movie roles for the television series, which ran on ABC from 1996 to 1997 and with a network change on UPN from 1997 to 1999.

 Where to Watch: Buy on DVD (only rare copies available).
-Some episodes are in low quality on YouTube.
+Some low-quality episodes are on YouTube.